 A job at Walmart means an opportunity to build a career.
-More than 75% of our Walmart U.S. store operations management team members started as hourly employees, and in FY2021, we promoted more than 300,000 U.S. associates to jobs of greater responsibility and higher pay.
-The average hourly wage for full- and part-time U.S. hourly associates at the end of FY2021 was more than $15.00 per hour.
-In 2020, we hired more than 500,000 new associates globally, many of which were displaced from jobs due to the impacts of COVID-19.
+More than 75% of our Walmart U.S. store operations management team members started as hourly employees, and in FY2023, we promoted more than 180,000 U.S. associates to jobs of greater responsibility and higher pay.
+The average hourly wage for full- and part-time U.S. hourly associates is more than $17.50 per hour.
 Learn more about the opportunities and benefits we offer.

 Stores Tailored to Our Customers

 Walmart has stores in 50 states and Puerto Rico offering low prices on the broadest assortment of products through a variety of formats including the Supercenter, Discount Store and Neighborhood Market.
 Learn more about our locations:

 Walmart SupercenterWalmart began building Supercenters in 1988 and are around 182,000 square feet employing about 300 associates.
 Walmart Supercenters offer a one-stop shopping experience by combining a grocery store with fresh produce, bakery, deli and dairy products with electronics, apparel, toys and home furnishings.
 Most Supercenters are open 24 hours, and may also include specialty shops such as banks, hair and nail salons, restaurants, or vision centers.